kcartlidge/StaticSites/README.md

 ## You want to run your own sites

 Pre-built executables for Mac, Linux and Windows are available in the `cmd/builds` folder as well as from the public site.
 Run it as per the above.
+Remember that the executables are small and standalone, so they can be committed into site repos or as part of a monorepo for convenience.

+Parameters/Arguments:

+- `-sites` folder containing all site folders
+- `-port` port to serve sites on (443 for https, default is 8000)
+- `-local` optional site to serve as localhost
+- `-verbose` whether to show requests as they occur

 ---